TClark1011/pn-leave-tool/README.md

 ## Environment Variables

-The following environment variables are used to allow for settings in the application to be tweaked during deployment:
+The following environment variables are stored in `.env` files which are not tracked by git.
+Unless specified as optional, each environment variable must be set for every environment this project is deployed in.
+Environment variables are usually set by either creating a `.env` file in the root directory of the environment, or in the case of certain hosting providers such as 'Vercel' or 'Heroku', through a provided user interface.

 - NODE_ENV - The stock 'NODE_ENV' environment variable provided by CRA.
 Is set to 'development' during development, 'test' while testing and 'production' when building.
 - REACT_APP_SUPPORT_EMAIL - The email address that users are told to contact for support